nicholasf/downstairs.js/README.md

 * eager loading of associations via dynamic left outer joins
 * improved validation objects for easy form integration
-* formal description of when to use the simple JSON query abstraction or to drop into a dialect specific query
+* formal description of when to use the simple JSON query abstraction language or to drop into a dialect specific query

 ## Overview